rcbops/rpc-openstack/README.md

 Plays:

 * `elasticsearch.yml` - deploys an elasticsearch host
+* `haproxy` - deploys haproxy configurations for elasticsearch and kibana
 * `horizon_extensions.yml` - rebrands the horizon dashboard for Rackspace,
 as well as adding a Rackspace tab and a Solutions tab, which provides Heat templates for commonly deployed applications.